 This program helps reduce out-of-pocket expenses for DME and also ensures that quality equipment is available in most parts of the country.

-If your older adult doesn’t live in a competitive bidding area or the needed DME item isn’t subject to the bidding program, then a Medicare-approved DME supplier that accepts assignment is required.
+Suppose your aging loved one doesn’t live in a competitive bidding area, or the needed DME item isn’t subject to the bidding program.
+In that case, a Medicare-approved DME supplier that accepts assignment is required.

 This is an important question to ask to avoid paying more for durable medical equipment than necessary.